 - Quit Smoking

 Smoking causes the blood vessels going to and fro from the heart to constrict, increasing the odds of getting a heart attack.
 Quit smoking to keep your heart happy.

 - Regular Exercise

-Aerobics, Zumba, yoga, swimming, brisk walking and jogging will increase heart rate which keeps the system functioning well.
+Aerobics, Zumba, yoga, swimming, brisk walking, jogging, and taekwondo will increase heart rate which keeps the system functioning well.

 - Bust the Stress

 Stress makes us indulge in unhealthy activities like drinking, eating junk and smoking.
-Find ways to de-stress and learn to practice deep breathing.
+Find ways to de-stress and learn to practice deep breathing exercises.

 - Delete Cholesterol